mcollina/nodeconfeu-mqtt_and_node/src/index.md

 ## How the hell can it work on a Browser?

-* MQTT can be tunnelled inside WebSocket/Engine.io/any binary stream
+* MQTT.js can be tunnelled inside WebSocket/Engine.io/any binary stream
 * The previous example runned inside the browser using WebSocket
 * Thanks @substack for Browserify
 * Not yet released (sorry :/), but coming later this month (see: